trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ### Generating Keys {#generating-keys}

-{% include warning.html content="Only generate keys on a computer that you trust (i.e. never a publicly accessible or shared workstation)." %}
+{% include warning.html content="Only generate keys on a computer that you trust (i.e., never a publicly accessible or shared workstation)." %}

 {% include tip.html content="Prefer a how-to video?
 Watch one [here](https://vimeo.com/374512727)<br>[![How-To: Generate and load a new OpenPGP key on OnlyKey](https://raw.githubusercontent.com/trustcrypto/trustcrypto.github.io/master/images/pgp.png)](https://vimeo.com/374512727)" %}